The Most Successful Roulette Players

 And now for something completely different.
 If the first story talked about knowledge and detailed planning of winning big at Roulette, this one is its antithesis.

-This is a short story of Charles Wells who had a reputation of a small-time crook known for his numerous shady businesses.
+This is a short story of one of the most successful roulette players – Charles Wells who had a reputation of a small-time crook known for his numerous shady businesses.
 When he entered a casino one night in 1891 and started playing Roulette, no one had suspected that he would become the “hero” of an amazing winning story.

 Put It All on Red